explodinglabs/iko/README.md

 </p>

-_Ply_ is a **Postgres database migration tool**, extending [Sqitch](https://sqitch.org/) with a DSL to make creating common database changes easy.
+_Ply_ is a **Postgres database migration tool**, extending [Sqitch](https://sqitch.org/) with a DSL to make common database changes easy.

 ## Usage